tonytsheng/DBHUB/ELB/NLB_RDS/readme.md

 Here are steps that will help you implement this solution.

 ## Go to the EC2 console and Create Target Group under Load Balancing
--  Click IP addreses
+-  Chooose IP addresses for Target Type.
--  Give your target group a name
+-  Give your target group a name .
--  Protocol - TCP and Database Port Number
+-  For Protocol - choose TCP and the Port Number that your database runs on.
--  Click the appropriate VPC in the drop down
+-  Click the appropriate VPC in the drop down.
--  Dont worry about health checks
+-  Click TCP in the Health Check drop down.
+-  Leave defaults for Advanced health check settings.
--  Next
+-  Click Next.
--  Register Targets
+-  Register Targets.
--    VPC in drop down
+-    Use your VPC in drop down.
--    Add ip for your database - may need to do an nslookup on the endpoint
+-    Add the ip address for your database (if you don't know, do an nslookup on the endpoint).
--    Make sure port is right
+-    Click Include as pending below.
--    Create target group
+-    Click Create Target Group.

 ## Create the Network Load Balancer
-- In the EC2 console, click on Load Balancer under Load Balancing
+- In the EC2 console, click on Load Balancer under Load Balancing.
+- Click Create Load Balancer.
-- Choose Network Load Balancer
+- Choose Network Load Balancer.
-- Give it a load balancer name
+- Give it a load balancer name.
-- Click Internal
+- Under Scheme, choose Internal.
-- Ensure IPv4
+- Ensure IPv4.
--  Click the appropriate VPC in the drop down
+- Click the appropriate VPC in the drop down.
+- Under Mappings, choose your availability zones.
+- Ensure that the subnets are ones that your database is running in.
+- Leave the Private IPv4 address drop down default for all subnets.
--  Listener - enter TCP and the database port and select the name of the Target Group you just created
+- Listener - enter TCP and the database port and select the name of the Target Group you just created.
--  Click Creae
+- Click Create Load Balancer.

 ## Open the database port in your VPC Security Groups
 - You will need to open the database port for the subnet(s) that your database is running in.
 So add an inbound rule for port 5432, subnet 10.0.2.0/24 for example.

 ## Test connectivity through the NLB
-- Wait for the status of the load balancer to become available
+- Wait for the status of the load balancer to become Active - this may take a few minutes.
 - Then call your database client cli program with the NLB endpoint instead of the database endpoint.
 - Calling psql with the database endpoint:
 ```